xingchenzhang/xingchenzhang.github.io/other_pages/previous_news.md

 permalink: /previous_news/
 ---

+[07/2026] A candidate has been awarded an **University of Exeter - Paris-Saclay PhD scholarship** and will join my group in October this year.

 [05/2026] A candidate has been awarded an **Exeter-CSC PhD scholarship** and will join my group in September this year.

 [03/2026] Our special issue proposal **Multimodal Representation Learning Based on Vision Foundation Models** has been accepted by **Pattern Recognition**.
 Open for Submission: from 15-Apr-2026 to 31-Mar-2027.
 More details can be found [here](https://www.sciencedirect.com/special-issue/332578/multimodal-representation-learning-based-on-vision-foundation-models).